 After installing the toolchain using the instructions listed above, upgrading to a newer version is as simple as removing the previous install and following the instructions again with the newer version.

 - If you do not already have one installed, install a version of Python greater than or equal to 3.6

-- Check the latest version of the PROS CLI on our releases page, and run
+- Install the latest version of the PROS CLI from the Python Package Index,

-python3.6 -m pip install --user https://github.com/purduesigbots/pros-cli/releases/download/3.X.X/pros_cli_v5-3.X.X-py3-none-any.whl, replacing the number after ‘python’ with the version you installed and the Xs with the numbers you found before.
+python3 -m pip install --user pros-cli.
 If you wish to install for all users, run the command with

 sudoand remove the

 pros --versionto verify the CLI was installed correctly.
 If the command doesn’t work, try restarting your machine.

 The following instructions are for installing Atom and cquery.
 If you intend to use an editor other than Atom, this section is optional.

 - Follow the instructions here to build and install cquery.